 - A sponge bath instead of a shower

-- Talk to the patient in a soothing voice while bathing, and talk through each step that is taken
+- Talk to him or her in a soothing voice while bathing, and talk through each step that is taken

 - Let your loved one do as much as possible for themselves